Hyperbolic site percolation: Notation

 \subsection{Percolation notation}

 Let $G=(V,E)$ be a connected, simple graph with bounded vertex-degrees.
 A \emph{site percolation} configuration on $G$ is an assignment $\omega\in \Om_V:=\{0,1\}^{V}$ to each vertex of either state 0 or state 1.
 A cluster in $\omega$ is a maximal connected set of vertices in which each vertex has the same state.
 A cluster may be a 0-cluster or a 1-cluster depending on the common state of its vertices, and it may be finite or infinite.
-We say that \lq percolation occurs' in $\omega$ if there exists an infinite 1-cluster in $\omega$.
+We say that \lq percolation (or $1$-percolation) occurs' in $\omega$ if there exists an infinite $1$-cluster in $\omega$.
+For $\om\in\Om_V$, we write $1-\om$ for the configuration with open/closed inverted.

 A \emph{bond percolation} configuration $\om\in \Om_E:=\{0,1\}^{E}$ is an assignment to each edge in $G$ of either state 0 or state 1.
 A bond percolation model may be considered as a site percolation model on the so-called \emph{covering graph} (or \emph{line graph}) $\wtilde G$ of $G$.
 Therefore, we may use the term 1-cluster (\resp, 0-cluster) for a maximal connected set of edges with state $1$ (\resp, state $0$) in a bond configuration.
 The \emph{size} of a cluster in site/bond percolation is the number of its vertices.